Skip to content

 • Patch View Info icon

-• The patch name, description, MIDI polyphony channels (if MIDI notes are mapped) are shown.
+• The patch name, file name, description, MIDI polyphony channels (if MIDI notes are mapped) are shown.

 • Patch View Description